TopG85/ShutterSpace/README.md

 **Initial Planning Phase**: The project began with comprehensive planning for a booking system concept.
 This involved:
 - Creating detailed models and database structure
-- Developing comprehensive ERD diagrams to visualize data relationships
+- Developing comprehensive ERD diagrams to visualise data relationships
 - Writing detailed user stories to define functionality requirements
 - Spending a full week on thorough documentation and system design